kingparra/aws-for-jobs/08.5_-_project_based_review/project1/readme.rst

 proper cost allocation, tag the server with the clients name.

 The website's code resides in a S3 bucket, ``s3://yt-websites-2023/energym-html``.
-It is highly reccomended that you throughly teset the AMI to ensure it meets the expected functionality.
+It is highly recommend that you thoroughly test the AMI to ensure it meets the expected functionality.